altairbow/django-db-connection-pool/README.md

 The maximum number of connections will not exceed `8 * 10 + 8 * 20`

-## JDBC (experimental, NOT PRODUCTION READY)
+## JDBC
 Thanks to [JPype](https://github.com/jpype-project/jpype),
-django-db-connection-pool can connect to database in jdbc way
+django-db-connection-pool can connect to database by jdbc

 ### Usage
 #### Set Java runtime environment